 It is notable that the 80D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the 80D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Olympus TG-5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.